RDycore/RDycore/docs/developer/mesh.md

 ![image](figures/quad_tri_mesh_dmplex_numbering_N2.png)

-The SWE physics in RDycore is currently implmented in two versions:
+The physics in RDycore is currently implmented in two versions:

 1. A PETSc only implementation without support for libCEED
 2. An implementation with support for libCEED